Education • Training • Certification

 - You are required to take a pepper spray class in order to carry pepper spray as a security officer.

-- In order to carry a baton, you must be a commissioned officer and have completed a baton course..
+- In order to carry a baton, you must be a commissioned officer and have completed a baton course.

 4. Conductive Energy Weapon Requirements?

-We can all thank Taser International Inc. years ago for establishing a strong presence while establishing Conductive Energy Weapons as an acceptable Use Of Force option or tool within the law enforcement and security industries; as such, courts and thousands of Use Of Force cases have come to accept the use of Conductive Energy Weapons as a normal, “less-than-lethal” device.
-Taser International broke through barriers and spent millions of dollars in research and legal fees, setting this industry and other knock-off brands up for success by fighting the battles and laying the foundation for everyone to enjoy the benefits… countless rounds of applause should go out to Taser International and their founders.
+We can all thank Taser International Inc. (now Axon) years ago for establishing a strong presence while establishing Conductive Energy Weapons as an acceptable Use Of Force option or tool within the law enforcement and security industries; as such, courts and thousands of Use Of Force cases have come to accept the use of Conductive Energy Weapons as a normal, “less-than-lethal” device.
+Taser International broke through barriers and spent millions of dollars in research and legal fees, setting this industry and other knock-off brands up for success by fighting the battles and laying the foundation for everyone to enjoy the benefits; countless rounds of applause should go out to Taser International and their founders.

 5. What Is Required In Order To Carry A Baton?

-This means in the state of Texas, to carry a baton as a security officer, you must be a Level-3 Commissioned Officer and also possess a baton card.
+This means in the state of Texas, to carry a baton as a security officer, you must be a Level-3 Commissioned Officer and also possess a baton card (or proof of training).
 A question that always comes up is “Why can’t unarmed security officers carry a baton?”
 The issue is the Texas Penal Code specifically states “Commissioned Officer,” not Non-Commissioned Officer, which means the way that they wrote the code does not allow you any room to play semantics or word games as it states “Commission.”
 With that said, since you must possess an active Commission license to also be a Bodyguard; DPS does acknowledge that they work in conjunction with each other – you should have no problem carrying a baton as a PPO Level-4 Bodyguard, also noting concealed or exposed is not addressed in the code.

 Our opinion at TC TA is that we feel the state and DPS-RSD should make a change in the rules and codes to allow Non-commissioned Officers to carry a baton.
 Most security companies don’t want armed guards, however their guards need some level of protection other than OC and a flashlight and wish to carry a baton.
 If a Non-commissioned Officer has already had Use of Force training as a part of the Level-2 class and they take a baton class, we feel they should be allowed to carry a baton, as it is not a firearm.
-This is something that Security Associations, their Leadership and the DPS-RSD Board should be addressing in our opinion, as the attacks on security guards increase.
+This is something that these Security Associations, their Leadership should be addressing in our opinion, as the attacks on security guards increase.

 6. What Is Required In Order To Carry Pepper Spray?